ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 If you cant see the trackers: First make sure that you have your SteamVR dashboard open.
 The trackers dont appear in games or SteamVR home.
 Second, sometimes, the tracker will not apear at the center of your playspace.
 Look around.
 If the tracker is somewhere else, refer to the calibration offset parameters.

+If, during calibration, moving the tracker to the correct place means moving it outside of the view of the camera, refer to the calibration offset parameters.

+If you can move the tracker to the correct position, but cant rotate it correctly (the tracker will rotate away from the camera and no longer be detected before the positions of leg trackers match), make sure that your camera is in front of your SteamVR playspace. (refer to the Connect to SteamVR part)

 ### Parameters

+Below are short descriptions of the parameters you can set.

+When changing parameters, make sure that you press save or they will not take effect!
+While some changes will work immediately after saving, you may need to restart tracking for others (press the Start button on the camera tab to stop, then press Start again to start.
+You do not need to recalibrate playpace after doing this).

 #### Ip or ID of camera: